Reviews You Can Rely On

 Pole Design Collapsible

-The most significant disadvantages are the relatively heavy weight and packed size.
-There are better options for activities demanding the lightest and most compact models, like alpine climbing, mountain running, and peak bagging.
+At 19 ounces and a collapsed 25-inch length, the relatively heavy weight and packed size were the most significant disadvantages we encountered during testing.
+“I find there are better options out there for activities like alpine climbing, mountain running, and peak bagging, which demand the lightest and most compact models,” one tester stated.
 For those activities, we'd reach for the Black Diamond Distance Z. Notably, almost all of our favorite models we tested feature foldable (Z-style) designs.
 However, the Pursuit sticks to the time-tested and durable model of aluminum construction in a three-section telescoping design.
-The result is a less expensive, highly reliable, and versatile pole at an approachable price.
+The result is a less expensive, highly reliable, and versatile pole.
+If you're on a tight budget, we recommend the Trekology Trek-Z 2.0, which has a similar weight but folds down smaller.

 Read more: Black Diamond Pursuit review